vtrnnhlinh/vtrnnhlinh.github.io/_drafts/ithya-in-system.md

 ## How do I use it?

 For productivity, it has 3 main features: Timer, Tasks and Journal.
 The Journal feature is kinda useless, I only use it to reset the Task list.
-The Timer feature will make it duplicates with the Pomodoro timer on TickTick
+The Timer feature will make it duplicates with the Pomodoro timer on TickTick.
+I decide to use Stopwatch on TickTick to start a big task, and with Ithya, I divide it into smaller tasks and use Pomodoro timer of Ithya.
+Listing out subtasks in Ithya is less frictional than on Ticktick due to its simplicity nature.